jmettraux/aac_magic/src/_descriptions_in.md

 Chamber of obscurity, no light comes in or out.

 Loose night threads woven in the form of a hut absorb light.
-Anything goes though except light.
+Anything goes through except light.

 (It's practical for casters that are into film photography).

+## Night Shield

+Vertical disk of darkness.

+Casters use it to conceal their actions or simply their escape.
+Anything goes through, except light.

 ## Quartz Ball